ssdeanx/DeanmachinesAI/README.md

 ## 📋 Project Overview

-**DeanmachinesAI** integrates modern TypeScript practices with the Mastra framework to deliver an advanced platform composed of the following key features:
+**DeanmachinesAI** integrates modern TypeScript practices with the Mastra framework to deliver an advanced platform with the following key features:

 - **Intelligent Agent Orchestration:**
   Dynamic routing and coordination among an ecosystem of specialized agents: